gjk4all/NMEA2000-Relay-Controller/README.md

 The software is written for and tested on a Blue Pill (stm32f103c8t6)\
 It is written in STM32CubeIDE (version 1.19)

+For the switching output is use a [12 volt 8 channel relay board from AliExpress](https://nl.aliexpress.com/item/1005007003070916.html)

 ## Schematic
 V1.0 [schematic](NMEA2000%20Relay%20Controller%20V1.0.pdf) added to the repository